How Much Does Bamboo Flooring Installation Cost?

-Many consumers see bamboo as a luxury flooring material, and it can be easy to assume that installation costs come at premium rates.
-You might be surprised to find how bamboo flooring can be reasonably priced – both to purchase and install.
-Don’t make the assumption the cost of installing bamboo flooring is outside your home renovation budget: it’s actually right in line with hardwood floor installation costs!
+Many consumers see bamboo as a luxury flooring material and it can be easy to assume that installation costs come at premium rates.
+You might be surprised to find that bamboo flooring can be reasonably priced — both to purchase and install.
+Don’t assume the cost of installing bamboo flooring is outside your home renovation budget: it’s actually right in line with hardwood floor installation costs!

 Did you know this natural and eco-friendly flooring is more than twice as hard as most hardwoods?
 Did you know that it costs about half as much per square foot?
-Bamboo flooring is certainly a savvy investment – you can get premium lengths and widths (6 foot wide planks) for as little as $4.37 (as of December 2019).
-Add that to its incredible durability and hardness – and that it’s gorgeous with a capital “G” – and it seems easy to make a case for bamboo as the best and most practical flooring installation.
-Since bamboo is considerably cheaper than other hardwood options, it lands in the category of “Affordable Home Improvement Projects With Great ROI“!!!
+Bamboo is certainly a savvy investment — you can get premium lengths and widths (6 foot wide planks) for as little as $4.37 (as of December 2019).
+Add that to its incredible durability and hardness — and that it’s gorgeous with a capital “G” — and it seems easy to make a case for bamboo as the best and most practical flooring installation.
+Since bamboo is considerably cheaper than other hardwood options, it makes a great material for affordable home improvement projects!

 Those benefits aside, if you’re working with a budget like most homeowners, you also need to consider the installation cost.
-This post explores how bamboo flooring installation (7 Tips For How To Choose A Flooring Installer) costs fare when compared against traditional hardwoods.
+This post explores how bamboo flooring installation costs fare when compared against traditional hardwoods.

 As mentioned, the cost of installing bamboo flooring can be compared to that of traditional hardwoods, which generally come in at between $2-$5 per square foot.
-Here are the 3 main factors that will affect your installation cost:
+Here are the four main factors that will affect your installation costs.

 FACTOR #1: THE TOTAL SQUARE FOOTAGE